New Zealand Wars Memorial, Auckland

 The New Zealand Wars Memorial in Auckland commemorates imperial and Māori troops during the New Zealand Wars who were allied with British forces.
 The statue was commissioned by the Victoria League and sculpted by Thomas Eyre Macklin.
-The statue has been frequently subject to protests since its opening in 1920.
+The statue has been the focus of several protests in the late 20th century.

 Background

 Inception

 The Victoria League was formed shortly after Queen Victoria's death with the guiding message of 'the conservation... of the deeds of British soldiers and sailors, and other patriotic men and women in the Empire.'
 Edith Statham, the committee secretary of the League, advocated for the erection of a memorial commemorating the New Zealand Wars.
 Despite her limited knowledge of the conflicts, she supported the project as part of her interest in promoting propaganda in favour of the British Empire.

 To achieve their aims, Statham and the Victoria League sought to erect a memorial to all the soldiers, sailors and 'friendly Māori' who died in the New Zealand Wars.
 In 1911, the Auckland city council offered the league Wakefield Street Reserve as a site for the memorial.
 This site was offered because of its proximity to the Sir George Grey Statue and the Symonds Street Cemetery where many soldiers are buried.
 Initially, local architect John Park won a competition to design the statue, which depicted a 'native' kneeling before an imperial soldier.
 This proposal lapsed because the council wanted a more conspicuous memorial.

 Following the lapse of the John Park proposal, the League was forced to go to the government for additional funds.
 After two years, the government offered £1,000 for the project and another competition was held.
 The late proposal by British sculptor, Thomas Eyre Macklin, won.
 Macklin's design involved a stone obelisk with a draped female figure offering a palm to those who died for Empire.